-This time however, there will be no rush to follow a group and we will be able to linger or return to the places that are of interest as we will be staying in downtown Havana for a few days.
+This time however, there will be no rush to follow a group and we will be able to linger or return to the places that are of interest as we will be staying at the Parque Central, centrally located in downtown Havana.

 I hope to sit in a courtyard such as this one and perhaps get some sketching done.
 A nice cold beer will surely be appreciated too!